Monsanto offers $2 billion fee to Syngenta as it pursues takeover

+* Acadia Realty Trust files for potential mixed shelf offering; size not disclosed - SEC filing Source text: (http://bit.ly/2qBTAsq) Further company coverage:

-NEW YORK U.S. agrochemicals firm Monsanto Co has offered to pay a $2 billion reverse break-up fee to Syngenta AG if it cannot obtain global regulatory approvals for an acquisition, it said in a statement on Sunday.
+NEW YORK, June 7 U.S. agrochemicals firm Monsanto Co has offered to pay a $2 billion reverse break-up fee to Syngenta AG if it cannot obtain global regulatory approvals for an acquisition, it said in a statement on Sunday.

 The move, under which Monsanto would pay the fee if regulators reject the proposal, is the latest step in a bid by the world's largest seed company to take over its Swiss rival.
 Syngenta had earlier rejected a $45 billion offer, but St. Louis-based Monsanto has continued to pursue a deal.